aghassel/MediCarousel/README.md

 ## Software and Hardware Specifications

 ### Hardware Spec Prototype

 ### Hardware Spec Real life
+The theoretical design would consist of several mechanisms to optimize mechanical efficiency and ensure sterility.
+This entire mechanism would fit in a 12 cubic inch volume.

+**Steam Sterilizer**:
+The Steam Sterlizer, would consist of a prefilled water deposit, or be directly connected to a supply.
+This is the most common and preferred method for sterilizing surgical instruments, especially those made of stainless steel and other heat-resistant materials.
+It's effective against all types of microorganisms, including spores.
+They would be released via a high pressure and exhaust at around 134 degrees Celsius.
+The excess residue would be released through the chamfered vents, and cool water would be released to cool the tool.

+**Camera & Piston**:
+Once the camera detects a tool the piston will be activated to make the tool to be accessible to the surgeon.

+**Gears**:
+The planetary gear system with the 8:30 gear ratio for torque ensures that the servo has enough torque to push any tool while also maintaining an optimal speed of around 60 rpm (using a 200 rpm motor).

+**Adjustable plate**:
+The adjustable plate is a movable plate that contains all items of the device.

 ### Software Spec Product
 ### Software Spec Real Life